AndreasChristensen89/salary_struggle/README.md

 Environmental variables are stored in Heroku.

-This sends live emails from a gmail I created for this project Password in stored in env.py variable is also added to Heroku config variables Email is sent when registering to confirm the email.
+This sends live emails from a gmail I created for this project Password in stored in Heroku variable is also added to Heroku config variables

+Email is sent when:
+- registering to confirm the email.
-- Email is sent when resetting password
+- resetting password
-- Email is sent when a purchase has been completed
+- a purchase has been completed
-- Email is sent when a message is sent on the contact pages
+- a message is sent on the contact pages
     - Host email is set as CC
     - Email may arrive in spam folder, so be sure to check that.

 # Admin Access
 Admin credentials given on submission